 For most cruisers, their greatest cash needs come during a port of call.
 We will discuss this in greater detail.
 If this is your first cruise, you are likely busy researching and planning activities for each cruise port of your trip.
 It’s so exciting but can be a little overwhelming.

-Cruising through the Caribbean is especially easy as the U.S. dollar is widely accepted as well as local currency.
-If you are cruising in Europe, you will want to exchange to the appropriate local currency prior to your trip (via your bank) or once you arrive in a foreign country.
+Cruising through the Caribbean is especially easy, as the U.S. dollar is widely accepted, as is the local currency.
+If you are cruising in Europe, you will want to exchange for the appropriate local currency prior to your trip (through your bank) or upon arrival in a foreign country.

 Pre-booked Shore Excursions

-If you have planned an excursion directly through the cruise line, that expense will be charged prior to your cruise or charged to your onboard account.
+If you have planned an excursion directly through the cruise line, that expense will be charged either before your cruise or to your onboard account.

 This can also be true if you have pre-booked an excursion with reputable tour companies such as Viator, etc. However, sometimes, only a deposit is pre-paid and the balance is due at the time of your excursion.
 I have found this to be the case for many day pass resorts.

-While details will vary from an excursion to excursion, there is generally an added note that gratuities are not included.
-This is an invitation for extra cash tips for great service by your tour operator, tour guide, driver, etc.
+While details vary by excursion, there is generally an additional note stating that gratuities are not included.
+This is an invitation to tip your tour operator, tour guide, driver, etc., for great service.

 Read those details!
 We once paid nearly $100 for an excursion only to find out that it only included transportation to a private island and our beach chairs.
 The fee did not include any food/drinks.
-We were glad that we packed our travel towels as beach towels were also not available.
+We were glad we packed our travel towels, as beach towels were not available either.
 Be aware of any extra expenses that may require cash.

-We love our quick-drying towels and carry them in our excursion backpack every cruise!
+We love our quick-drying towels and carry them in our excursion backpack on every cruise!
 (Amazon link)

 Transportation

-In my experience in various ports of call, individual transportation such as taxis usually require cash.
-It’s a good idea to research ahead of time if taxis follow a flat rate to destinations (i.e. Cozumel) from the cruise port or if the taxis are metered.
+In my experience across various ports of call, individual transportation, such as taxis, usually requires cash.
+It’s a good idea to research ahead of time if taxis follow a flat rate to destinations (i.e., Cozumel) from the cruise port or if the taxis are metered.
 This can make a big difference in your cash planning.

 A note about credit card companies – Most do not require you to set a travel notice any longer which is nice.
 However, I do recommend traveling with two cards just in case you have an issue with one of your cards.
 Additionally, most credit cards, especially those with travel rewards do not have any foreign transaction fees.
 Make sure your card does NOT charge these fees prior to your trip.